-One thing I love about this time of year coming up to Easter are the fact that the shops are all selling super tasty hot cross buns!
-As much as I love the shop bought ones, they’re not a patch on the traditional hot cross buns that I remember my Nana making when I was younger so today I’m going to share a recipe that I’ve tweaked from hers to allow me to use the breadmaker to make.
+One thing I love about this time of year coming up to Easter is the fact that the shops are all selling super tasty hot cross buns!
+As much as I love the shop-bought ones, they’re not a patch on the traditional hot cross buns that I remember my Nana making when I was younger so today I’m going to share a recipe with you that I’ve tweaked from hers to allow me to use the breadmaker to make.

-It’s very similar to the version that I remember my Nana making but with a few tweaks as we like ours a bit spicier with more fruit than I remember her using.
+My version is very similar to the recipe that I remember my Nana making but I’ve made a few tweaks here and there as we like ours a little bit spicier with more fruit in them than I remember her using which I think is because my Mam wasn’t keen on the dried fruit so she put less in to please her.

 How to make traditional hot cross buns